 China, Malaysia, India - there are so many different influences on customs, food and culture here that it really is one of the world’s most exciting melting pots.
 Locals love to eat, and live to shop.
 You can find anything from golf to indoor skiing here, as well as bustling nightlife along the Three Quays.
-Then it’s back to your luxury hotel for a well-earned rest.
+With some of Asia's best hotels, Singapore really does have it all.

 South East Asia’s answer to Manhattan – inspiring, invigorating and intoxicating, with exotic food, exclusive shops and heady nightlife.